Buffett's Berkshire swings to rare loss but performs better

 Berkshire Hathaway Inc on Saturday reported an unusual quarterly net loss, the result of an accounting change that Buffett had warned would produce "wild" but in his view meaningless swings in results.

-But Berkshire also ended a long stretch of disappointing operating performance, as insurance rebounded from a difficult quarter while economic growth bolstered results in railroad, industrial and consumer businesses.
+But Berkshire also ended a long stretch of disappointing operating performance, posting record operating profit as insurance rebounded from a difficult quarter while economic growth bolstered results in railroad, industrial and consumer businesses.

-The results were released on the same day Berkshire is holding its annual meeting in Omaha, Nebraska, where Buffett, 87, and Vice Chairman Charlie Munger, 94, will answer five hours of questions from shareholders, journalists and analysts.

 The accounting change required Berkshire to report US$6.2 billion of unrealized losses in its marketable stock portfolio, which totaled US$170.5 billion at year end, regardless of whether it planned to sell those stocks.